TrashMob-eco/TrashMob/README.md

 or if using Visual Studio, set the TrashMob project as the start up project and hit F5.

 If a browser does not open, open one for yourself and go to https://localhost:44332

+If the app loads, but data does not, it is likely that the firewall rule is not set up correctly.
+Sometimes the IP address the Web Portal displays is different from the IP address of your machine.
+If you run into this issue, look in the debug window of VSCode.
+It will report a failure, and show that your actual IP Address is not enabled to access the database.
+1. Copy the IP Address from the error in VS Code
+1. Log in to the Sandbox subscription, and go to the [Dev Azure SQL Database](https://portal.azure.com/#@jobeedevids.onmicrosoft.com/resource/subscriptions/39a254b7-c01a-45ab-bebd-4038ea4adea9/resourceGroups/rg-trashmob-dev-westus2/providers/Microsoft.Sql/servers/sql-tm-dev-westus2/overview)
+1. Click on Firewalls and Virtual Networks
+1. Add a new Rule with your email address as the name, with the start and end ip address set as your Client IP Address (see the line above the form for what Azure thinks your IP address is)
+1. **Save** changes

 ## To Update the Database Model
 The project uses Entity Framework Core V6 Model-First database updates.